X-Border Local Research Network

 Published twice a year, Peripheral Vision is a series of field dispatches, collecting insights from our research teams in the countries and regions where we’re working.
 The bulletin captures developments beyond the 24-hour news cycle, presenting sharp and detailed analysis on recent sociopolitical events.

-The Rift Valley Institute is an independent nonprofit organization working in Eastern and Central Africa.
-The Institute aims to advance useful knowledge of the region and its diverse communities, bringing better understanding of local realities to bear on social and political action.
+The Rift Valley Institute (RVI) is an independent nonprofit organization working in Eastern and Central Africa.

-The Carnegie Middle East Center is an independent policy research institute and part of the Carnegie Endowment for International peace.
-The Center provides in-depth analysis of the political, socioeconomic, and security issues facing the Middle East and North Africa.
+The Carnegie Middle East Center is an independent policy research institute and part of the Carnegie Endowment for International Peace.

 The X-Border Local Research Network is part of the Cross-Border Conflict – Evidence, Policy and Trends program, and is funded by UK aid from the UK government.